ubcbraincircuits/whitepaper/source/dmp/index.rst

 File Naming Conventions
 -----------------------
-File naming conventions should be interoperable between different computer systems, eliminate ambiguity, support versioning, be concise, and be conscious of directory structure and hierarchy.
+File naming conventions should be interoperable between different computer systems (length, special characters, and case sensitivity), eliminate ambiguity, support versioning, be concise, and be conscious of directory structure and hierarchy.

 Resources on file naming conventions: